DAT4/os-man-shell/readme.md

 ## Bibliography

 + I have used [the python documentation](https://docs.python.org/3/library/os.html) as a reference to learn about the system calls
++ I got some inspiration from this Stack Overflow question [How to use pipes an redirects using os.execv(), if possible?](https://stackoverflow.com/questions/46598710/how-to-use-pipes-and-redirects-using-os-execv-if-possible)
 + I asked two questions on Stack Overflow regarding the assignment, and I guess they should be in the bibliography as well.
     + [How to pipe the output of execvp to variable in Python](https://stackoverflow.com/questions/63936179/how-to-pipe-the-output-of-execvp-to-variable-in-python)
     + [How to deal with multiple pipes in shell program?](https://stackoverflow.com/questions/63955905/how-to-deal-with-mutliple-pipes-in-shell-program)